Our friend and colleague Alan Thompson, a familiar voice on Radio Wales since the early 1990s, died on Thursday 28 September 2017.

-Alan has presented many radio programmes including The Saturday Social, In Concert, I Write The Songs and Sunday Gold, and has been the voice and face of several BBC social action campaigns including The Search and Homelessness Awareness Week.
+Alan presented a whole host of programmes over the years, including The Saturday Social, In Concert, I Write The Songs and Sunday Gold, and was the voice and face of several BBC social action campaigns including The Search and Homelessness Awareness Week.

-He's always dabbled in comedy, with shows like Royal Appointment, My Dog's Got No Nose and Ballinger's Bylines.
-The quizzes he's hosted include Tutti Frutti, Rock Of Ages and Pub Genius.
+Alan was a frequent dabbler in comedy, with shows like Royal Appointment, My Dog's Got No Nose and Ballinger's Bylines.
+The quizzes Alan hosted include Tutti Frutti, Rock Of Ages and Pub Genius.

-On TV, Alan presented two series of Don't Look Back on BBC One Wales, and hosted the BBC Wales Arts Awards and presented The Slate.
+On television, Alan presented two series of Don't Look Back on BBC One Wales, and hosted the BBC Wales Arts Awards.